 Obviously, you may need to consider what rules and regulations you may have in your particular state about closing your office, holiday hours, sick hours, etc., but you get the idea about utilizing holidays and time off as a way to keep employees happier.

 This last tip may not be feasible at the very moment, but it’s something to work towards and to even put out into the universe for your staff members to work hard towards.
-Phil has gone on numerous firm trips throughout his 35 years of practice.
+Phil has gone on numerous firm trips throughout his 40+ years of practice.
 From a firm trip to Hawaii to a 3-day cruise to Ensenada, Mexico.
 These trips typically involve all firm members and one guest of their choice (so they can bring a spouse or some other companion).
 Throughout these trips, Phil encourages the staff to come together for one meal each day, but for the most part, gives people free rein to enjoy themselves with others in the firm and/or their accompanied guest.
-I have had the pleasure to go on a cruise with the firm.
+I had the pleasure of going on a cruise with the firm.
 Not only was it tons of fun, but it really gave me a new appreciation working for Phil, truly realizing that I was working for such a unique company that cared for its employees and that this would be hard to find elsewhere.
 Also, there are occasional out-of-town work-related trips (such as live training programs, exhibiting at conferences or CE conferences), where Phil will give some extra time off to compensate for working longer hours or into the evening and then you can vacation at these locations.
 These types of perks help boost morale in the office and, also help solidify (at least for me) a sense of loyalty and interest to the company.
 Work hard, play hard.